-Arab states issue list of demands to Qatar
+Arab states issue demands to Qatar, report says

 - Four nations give Doha 10 days to comply with demands

-Abu Dhabi, UAE (CNN)Four Arab states that have isolated Qatar have handed the country a list of 13 demands, including some that are likely to infuriate Doha and exacerbate the region's worst crisis in decades.
+Abu Dhabi, UAE (CNN)Four Arab states that have isolated Qatar have reportedly handed the country a list of 13 demands, including some that are likely to infuriate Doha and exacerbate the region's worst crisis in decades.

-The Reuters news agency reported that Saudi Arabia, the United Arab Emirates, Bahrain and Egypt had given Qatar 10 days to comply with the list, citing an official from one of those four countries.
+The Reuters news agency reported that Saudi Arabia, the United Arab Emirates, Bahrain and Egypt had sent Qatar the list and had given the country 10 days to comply with the demands.
+Reuters cited an official from one of the four Arab countries.

-Here are some key demands:
+Some key reported demands:

 - Shut down the Al Jazeera media network and its affiliates.